Shravani1008/Pizza_Sales_dashboard/README.md

-# Pizza_Sales_dashboard
+# Pizza_Sales_dashboard (Interactive Dashboard using MS Excel)
-The dashboard provides a detailed visualization of pizza sales performance.
-The goal is to analyze and monitor the sales performance of a pizza business.
+## Project Objective
+To create a dashboard that provides actionable insights into pizza sales trends, customer preferences, and business performance, enabling data-driven decisions to boost revenue and optimize operations.